 - Walk across the fun and photogenic Rainbow Crosswalk, which crosses San Vicente Blvd. at Santa Monica Blvd.

-West Hollywood is an excellent place to stay when you want a cozy and comfortable hotel or vacation home in a fun and welcoming Los Angeles community.
+West Hollywood is an excellent place to stay for a cozy and comfortable hotel or vacation home in a fun and welcoming Los Angeles community.

-- Best Budget Vacation Home: Comfortable & Hip 1 Bedroom Apartment
+- Budget Vacation Home: Comfortable & Hip 1 Bedroom Apartment

-- Best Mid-Range Hotel: Kimpton La Peer Hotel West Hollywood
+- Mid-Range Hotel: Kimpton La Peer Hotel West Hollywood

 10. Downtown Los Angeles